SeldonIO/seldonio.github.com/seldon-cli.md

-## <a name="attr"></a>Setting up atrributes
+# <a name="attr"></a>**seldon-cli attr** (Setting up atrributes)

+## Synopsis

-Once a client is setup, the **attr** command can be used to setup the attributes for that data.
+Once a client is setup, the attr command can be used to setup the attributes for that data.

+{% highlight bash %}
+seldon-cli attr --action ACTION --client-name CLIENT_NAME
+{% endhighlight %}

+## Examples

+{% highlight bash %}
-Use the following command to edit the attributes for the client.
+# Use the following command to edit the attributes for the client.
 If none have been setup already then a default configuration is generated with some simple attributes such as "title".

-    $ seldon-cli attr --action edit --client-name <clientName>

-To change the editor used for the editing process, update the **EDITOR** environment variable as necessary.
+# To change the editor used for the editing process, update the EDITOR environment variable as necessary.
+seldon-cli attr --action edit --client-name testclient
+{% endhighlight %}

+{% highlight bash %}
-At anytime the following command can be used to show the attributes for the client that have been setup.
+# At anytime the following command can be used to show the attributes for the client that have been setup.

-    $ seldon-cli attr --action show --client-name <clientName>
+seldon-cli attr --action show --client-name testclient
+{% endhighlight %}

+{% highlight bash %}
-Once the attributes have been edited, they can be used update the client using the following command.
+# Once the attributes have been edited, they can be used update the client using the following command.

-    $ seldon-cli attr --action apply --client-name <clientName>
+seldon-cli attr --action apply --client-name testclient
+{% endhighlight %}

 ## <a name="import"></a>Importing static data